T: 01666 823035

 We operate a staffed farm animal pharmacy based at Malmesbury, from where all medication is dispensed.
 We keep a ready supply of all commonly used products, and a daily delivery service means we can have anything in stock within 24 hours.

-Pharmacy opening hours are 8.30am - 5pm, Monday to Friday, with drugs available for collection until 7pm from our Hospital reception.
-Easy parking is available on the High Street or in the Cross Hayes car park.
+Pharmacy opening hours are 8.30am - 5pm, Monday to Friday.
+Easy parking is available on the High Street or in the Cross Hayes car park where it's then a short walk to our premises.
 On Saturdays the pharmacy is open from 8.30am -12noon.
 Outside these hours we operate a secure collection box for medicines required urgently.

 We make a daily delivery of pre-ordered drugs to other collection points in Royal Wootton Bassett, Tetbury, Pewsey, Wotton-under-Edge, Yate, Bradley Stoke,Thornbury and Staple Hill (Bristol).
 Please place your order through our Office in Malmesbury for all locations.